dotlang/language/doc/RFE.md

 Use this for stdio, sockets, ... inspire from linux Kernel

+X - We may need a function in core like `createStream` to create a stream with custom logic. or to read from file or network

+X - For future: support shortcut to define lambda when function result is an expression and input/output types can be inferred from context: instead of `fn(x:int, y:int -> int) { x+y }`
+write: `x,y -> x+y`
+or: `fn(x,y -> x+y)`

 N - We can add a built in function to convert between struct and json.

 Y - Builtin support for testing and doc